-Actual and potential claims, lawsuits and proceedings could ultimately reduce our profitability and liquidity and weaken our financial condition

-We are likely to continue to be named as a defendant in legal proceedings claiming damages from us in connection with the operation of our business.
-Most of the actions against us arise out of the normal course of our performing services or manufacturing equipment.
-We are and will likely continue to be a plaintiff in legal proceedings against customers, in which we seek to recover payment of contractual amounts due to us as well as claims for increased costs incurred by us.
+Actual and potential claims, lawsuits and proceedings could ultimately reduce our profitability and liquidity and weaken our financial condition against customers, in which we seek to recover payment of contractual amounts due to us as well as claims for increased costs incurred by us.
 When appropriate, we establish provisions against certain legal exposures, and we adjust such provisions from time to time according to ongoing developments related to each exposure.
 If in the future our assumptions and estimates related to such exposures prove to be inadequate or wrong, our consolidated results of operations, cash flows and financial condition, could be adversely affected.
 In addition, claims, lawsuits and proceedings may harm our reputation or divert management resources away from operating our business.